 All financial aid processes should be completed and the remaining balance paid before the first day of class.
 Course schedules will be cancelled for students who have not have not submitted immunization records, all applicable transcripts, and completed ALL financial aid processes AND paid the balance due by the first day of class.
 See https://www.milligan.edu/sfs/graduate-professional/ for more details.

 The Health Clinic is located in the Gilliam Wellness Center.
 Health services include health and physical assessment, treatment of minor injuries and problems, and referral to local physicians or other appropriate health care providers.
-The college recommends all students have basic insurance protection for medical expenses.
+The University recommends all students have basic insurance protection for medical expenses.
 If a medical emergency is imminent, call 911 immediately.

-Milligan College recommends that all students be covered by health insurance while enrolled.
+Milligan University recommends that all students be covered by health insurance while enrolled.
 If you are already covered by a group policy, you must furnish the name of the company and policy information on the Health and Immunization Record.
 You must complete and sign the front page of the form and have a physician complete and sign the back page indicating the dates of the required two doses of the MMR vaccine.
 International students must also meet the TB testing requirements.
 The other vaccines are recommended.
 Housing will not be assigned until this information is submitted to Health Services.

 Milligan has some housing available for graduate students.
 Read about the Milligan Student Apartments and Emmanuel Village here.
 Apply early, as spaces fill quickly.
 Complete the Housing Application »